Skip to main contentScroll Top

 It is said to have been founded at the end of the rule of the Angkor Kingdom, under King Jayavarman VII, who had built some of the Most impressive monuments of Angkor, notably the Bayon Temple.
 Wat Phra Phai Luang was built by the Khmers as a Hindu temple, here dedicated to Vishnu.

-Overall, It is a temple considered to be of little interest because it is too dilapidated compared to others.
-For me, perhaps because it is little visited and therefore has a calmer atmosphere, and that it still has a varied architecture with beautiful remains of sculptures and stucco, which makes me have a little crush for this place.
+Overall, this temple is considered less interesting because it's too ruined compared to others.
+For me, perhaps because it's less visited, resulting in a calmer atmosphere, and because it still boasts varied architecture with beautiful remains of sculptures and stucco, I... a little crush for this place.
 Not to mention that the latter, surrounded by a pond, is located next to a small temple, recent and still inhabited by monks.

-Around the basin, one can make out the remains of an ancient wall, or failing that, small ruins of secondary temples.
-Of course, because today it has been cleared and developed, and the place is surrounded by old terracotta ovens, the region having been renowned for its pottery production.
+Around the basin, one can discern the remains of an ancient wall, or failing that, small ruins of secondary temples.
+Certainly, because now excavated and restored, the site is surrounded by ancient terracotta kilns, the region having been renowned for its pottery production.

 If this is your first temple in this area, remember that you will have to pay a new entrance fee of 100 Baht per person + bicycles if applicable.